robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

   - increasing graph strength consistent with increasing strength in winter

 (ref:winlen) varying scale in time window length.
-For each time windown length (of a sequence from 40 to 100 by 5), multilayer networks were constructed for each landcover class (open, forest and lichen) across two seasons (winter and summer) and four network metrics calculated.
+For each time window length (of a sequence from 40 to 100 by 5), multilayer networks were constructed for each landcover class (open, forest and lichen) across two seasons (winter and summer) and four network metrics calculated.
 A)